Mossynugget/TemplateManager/TemplateManager.Cli/docs/README.md

 ## Template collection

-There is an early development of a (Template Library)[https://github.com/Mossynugget/TemplateManager/tree/main/TemplateLibrary].
+There is an early development of a [Template Library](https://github.com/Mossynugget/TemplateManager/tree/main/TemplateLibrary).
 To utilize them, please copy them out and edit them to your use within your own projects.
 Please feel free to add new or edit edit existing templates to match a more global standard.
 All contributions to the project will be greatly appreciated.